autopkg/MLBZ521-recipes/Shared Processors/ReadMe.md

 Notables:
   * The processor has only been tested against Canon's "imageRUNNER ADVANCE" product line at this time.
 Additional adjustments may be needed for other product lines
   * This processor technically can support Linux, macOS, _and_ Windows
-  * Requires the [Selenium Library](https://www.selenium.dev/documentation/) and a browser driver to be supplied.
+  * Requires the [Selenium Library](https://www.selenium.dev/documentation/) and a browser driver to be supplied along with the browser application itself
-    * Only support for the ChromeDriver has been added, but support for the other can be
+    * Only support for the ChromeDriver has been added at this time, but support for others can be added with minimal effort
       * Available browser drivers can be found [here](https://www.selenium.dev/downloads/#:~:text=Browsers)
     * To install Selenium in the expected location for this processor, run:
       * `sudo pip3 install --target=/Library/AutoPkg/Selenium selenium`